TiendaNube/devhub-apps/docs/applications/nube-sdk/devtools.md

 ![devtools storage](/img/pt/nube-sdk-devtools-storage.png)

-For more information on how to access the browser APIs for `localStorage` and `sessionStorage`, please refer to the [Browser API's](browser-apis) documentation.
+For more information on how to access the browser APIs for `localStorage` and `sessionStorage`, please refer to the [Browser APIs](browser-apis) documentation.

 ## SVG Converter